Seven Seals (album)

 Seven Seals is the sixth album by the German power metal band Primal Fear, released on 15 October 2005.
 It is the first album with artwork which does not contain a scene depicting their bird-of-prey mascot, but instead a logo based upon it (a burning version of which is also seen on their next studio album New Religion).
 It is also the first album recorded in Standard D Tuning.

 A music video was made for "Seven Seals".

-Album concept

-The album is about the battle between Heaven and Hell and how angels and demons will be affected by it.
-The song "Evil Spell" tries to explain that not all demons are evil creatures, but they "live under evil spells".
-The song "Seven Seals" is speaking of the Seven Seals broken in the Book of Revelation.
-The Fourth Seal is The Pale Horse whose rider is named Death "and Hell followed with Him".
+The album has received highly positive reviews.

 Track listing

 All songs written by Mat Sinner, Stefan Leibing, Tom Naumann and Ralf Scheepers, except where noted.